AckerlyXu/heima/articles/sql-database/sql-database-manage-application-rolling-upgrade.md

-<properties
+---
-   pageTitle="Cloud disaster recovery solutions - SQL Database Active Geo-Replication | Azure" description="Learn how to use Azure SQL Database geo-replication to support online upgrades of your cloud application." services="sql-database" documentationCenter="" authors="anosov1960" manager="jhubbard" editor="monicar"/>
+title: Cloud disaster recovery solutions - SQL Database Active Geo-Replication | Azure
+description: Learn how to use Azure SQL Database geo-replication to support online upgrades of your cloud application.

-<tags
-   ms.service="sql-database"
-   ms.date="07/16/2016"
-   wacn.date="05/23/2016"/>
+services: sql-database
+documentationCenter: ''
+authors: anosov1960
+manager: jhubbard
+editor: monicar

+ms.service: sql-database
+ms.date: 07/16/2016
+wacn.date: 05/23/2016
+---

 # Managing rolling upgrades of cloud applications using SQL Database Active Geo-Replication

+> [!NOTE]
-> [AZURE.NOTE] [Active Geo-Replication](/documentation/articles/sql-database-geo-replication-overview/) is now available for all databases in all tiers.
+> [Active Geo-Replication](./sql-database-geo-replication-overview.md) is now available for all databases in all tiers.

-Learn how to use [geo-replication](/documentation/articles/sql-database-geo-replication-overview/) in SQL Database to enable rolling upgrades of your cloud application.
+Learn how to use [geo-replication](./sql-database-geo-replication-overview.md) in SQL Database to enable rolling upgrades of your cloud application.
 Because upgrade is a disruptive operation, it should be part of your business continuity planning and design.
 In this article we look at two different methods of orchestrating the upgrade process, and discuss the benefits and trade-offs of each option.
 For the purposes of this article we will use a simple application that consists of a web site connected to a single database as its data tier.
 Our goal is to upgrade version 1 of the application to version 2 without any significant impact on the end user experience.

 When evaluating the upgrade options you should consider the following factors: